tommycroot/Project-1-Frogger/README.md

 The first bit of planning I did was to create a wireframe using Excalidraw.
 I tried to include as much info about how the game would work as I could, whilst also trying to identify any potential problems I may encounter.
 During this stage I planned to use classes to place my characters on the grid, handle collisions and detect how frogger wins the game.

-After this, I spent a while pseudocoding and trying to plan out as many variables, functions and events I was going to need for the actual project.
-This was helpful as it helped me develop a clearer outline of how to build the game as well as imagining ways to solve the problems identified in the wireframe stage.
+After this, I spent a while pseudocoding and trying to plan out as many variables, functions and events were going to be required to get a better picture of the project in my mind as well as having something to refer back to if I was lacking inspiration.
+This was helpful as it helped me develop a clearer outline of how to build the game and it got me imagining ways to solve some of the problems identified in the wireframe stage.
+For instance, it made sense to get the grid implemented and the frogger character moving first before trying to get the obstacles appearing and moving as I felt more comfortable with coding that section.
+It also made me realise in what order to do some tasks and how to break them down into smaller functions e.g. deciding to code the obstacles appearing first before tackling getting them moving or trying to attempt both in one function.

 ![2023-05-05 (1)](https://user-images.githubusercontent.com/80596226/236474725-0b3c9a6a-e3c7-4bff-b983-11b3e113777f.png)
 <figcaption>Exaclidraw plan</figcaption>